96boards/website/_posts/2019-12-04-autoware_ai_hikey970.md

 ***
 ## Requirements
 For the following steps you will need your Hikey970 to be accesible via SSH and, for an easier setup, have Docker installed on it.
-So, to get the board ready you can follow the steps [here](https://www.96boards.org/blog/hikey970-rt/) if you plan to also develop real time applications using ROS/ROS2 or just use the [Bionic Builder Tool](https://discuss.96boards.org/t/tool-bionic-builder-automated-kernel-ubuntu-builder-for-hikey970/7879) to get Ubuntu 18.04 working.
+So, to get the board ready you can follow the steps [here](https://www.96boards.org/blog/hikey970-rt/) if you plan to also develop real time applications using ROS/ROS2.

 In addition, to install Docker you just need to follow the official steps to install docker on arm64 target for [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 Though it is also possible to [install ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) natively on the board running Ubuntu 18.04.